JeziL/HomeKit-Beijing-AQI/README.md

     ```

-    - `aqi.outputPath`: The program will fetch and write air quality & weather data to that file with a fixed time interval (which is configured in the next step).
+    - `aqi.writePath`: The program will fetch and write air quality & weather data to that file with a fixed time interval (which is configured in the next step).
+    - `aqi.readPath`: The program will read air quality & weather data from that file.
+It could differ from the `aqi.writePath` when running Homebridge in a docker container.
     - `aqi.favStations`: The program will only save the data from these specified monitor stations.
 The IDs of all stations are as follows (this could change in the future).

         | ID | Station | ID | Station | ID | Station | ID | Station | ID | Station |